John Robert Victor Prescott

-John Robert Victor Prescott FASSA (12 May 1931 – 17 August 2018) was a British and Australian academic, author, and professor emeritus at the University of Melbourne.
+John Robert Victor Prescott FASSA (12 May 1931 – 17 August 2018), known as Victor Prescott, was a British and Australian academic, writer, and professor emeritus at the University of Melbourne.
 A political geographer, most of Prescott's work focused on international boundary issues, particularly maritime boundaries.
+He was also noted for commenting on Australian elections until 1987.

 Education

 Prescott earned his BSc (1952).
 Dip.
 Ed. and MA degrees at the University of Durham in the United Kingdom.
 After Prescott was awarded the Marshall Scholarship, University of London awarded his doctorate degree.